 - TCP/IP must be installed and running with a valid IP address assigned to a server.
-The server can either be used as a centralized management station, a remote client using a browser to access the array, or directly attached with a RAID system using the in-band protocols. - Your system display must be running in 256 colors or higher mode otherwise some configuration items may not be visible. - Be certain that your system meets the minimum hardware and software requirements listed in Section 3.1 System Requirements. - Check to confirm that the RAID disk arrays and controllers are installed properly.
-For the installation procedure, see the documentation that came with the controller/subsystems. - ♦ Follow the directions provided in the Section 3.3 Platform Requirements, and prepare for installation and operation under different OS environments.
+The server can either be used as a centralized management station, a remote client using a browser to access the array, or directly attached with a RAID subsystem using the in-band protocols. - Your system display must be running in 256 colors or higher mode otherwise some configuration items may not be visible. - Be certain that your system meets the minimum hardware and software requirements listed in Section 3.1 System Requirements. - Check to confirm that the RAID disk arrays and controllers are installed properly.
+For the installation procedure, see the documentation that came with the controller/subsystems. - Follow the directions provided in the Section 3.3 Platform Requirements, and prepare for installation and operation under different OS environments.

-3.4.2 Installing RAIDWatch
+3.4.2 Installing RAIDWatch on a Windows Platform

-Follow these steps to install RAIDWatch on your server(s) and RAID subsystems:
+If you are running a Windows platform on the server computer follow these steps to install RAIDWatch on your server(s) and RAID subsystem:

-- Step 1.
-Insert the Infortrend product CD or RAIDWatch installation CD into your CD-ROM drive. - Step 2.
+Step 1.
+Insert the Infortrend product CD or RAIDWatch installation CD into the systems CD-ROM drive.

+Step 2.
 If you are currently running other applications, close them before proceeding with the setup process.
-This will minimize the possibility of encountering system errors during setup. - Step 3.
-The RAIDWatch installer program is included in a CD-ROM that came with your RAID controller or subsystem.
+This will minimize the possibility of encountering system errors during setup.

+Step 3.
+The RAIDWatch installer program is included on the CD-ROM that came with your RAID controller or subsystem.
 An auto-run screen provides a hot link to the installer program.
 (See Figure 3-1) Click "Install RAIDWatch."